Wat's Pig: Production

-Wat's Pig was Aardman's sixth Oscar nomination, and Lord's second Oscar nomination as a director.
+Wat's Pig was Aardman's sixth Academy Award nomination, and Lord's second Academy Award nomination as a director.

 Peter Lord said: "I don't expect, Wat's Pig to make its money back, or Stage Fright to make its money back, but we have that luxury.
 We can do that here, because we get money from the commercials and the merchandising malarkey."

 He explained some of the production process: